gnomehat/gnomehat/README.md

 Do you forget which figure came from which neural network, or which version of your code produced a particular result?
 Or do you just want an easy way to run your experiment many times on separate GPUs?

-GnomeHat makes experiment versioning easy, so that you can focus on the science.
+GnomeHat makes experiment versioning easy.

 ### Before